ZakariaeNaaim/xi-cafe-frontend/README.md

 ## 🎯 Project Overview

 A responsive web portal enabling cruise ship guests and crew to purchase and manage Internet packages.
-Built with Angular 20, featuring all 5 requested pages.
+Built with **Angular 20**, featuring all 5 requested pages and a robust, scalable architecture.

 ---